Digital-Peak/DPDocker/npm/README.md

 ## Asset file documentation
 The asset.json file does define the assets of an extension.
 It can include local assets or external dependencies.

-The top level properties can be local, localDev or vendor.
+The top level properties can be local, localDev, vendor or docBlock.
 Each of them will be handled differently.

 ### local
 The local property contains an array of _src_ and _dest_ properties.
 They can be a folder or file within the extension top level directory.
 If it is a folder then all files are generated on the target location with the same name.